JoeWalters/PLEXSTATUS/README.md

 Here's the HTML5 template that I'm using: https://github.com/BlackrockDigital/startbootstrap-creative

+## Requirements
+* BASH should be located in /bin/bash.
+* You should already have a properly configured web server (Such as Apache or Nginx).

 ## Info

 The script pings your $SERVERIP variable once and based on the results, uses `sed` to replace a line in your index.html file with the current server status.